-A delicious Wheat Berry Salad with Roasted Beets and Curry Cashew Dressing — this healthy and easy recipe is an explosion of sweet, savory flavors and crunchy, chewy textures.
+This Wheat Berry Salad with Roasted Beets and Curry Cashew Dressing is a delicious melange of sweet, savory, tangy flavors and crunchy, chewy and smooth textures.

 Out here, winter's been a no-show for the most part.
 Of late, we've been waking up to 65 degree days that have sneaked up past 75 in the afternoons.
 I actually built up a sweat just walking Leo and Lily this morning, and that's when I noticed the daffodils and hyacinths already pushing out of the ground.